Asking forgiveness from our animals assumes we did something wrong, doesn’t it? Boy, that’s a vulnerable spot to be in.

 Wow.
 Scientists had to design a study to confirm that even fish feel pain.
 Guess that’s ‘cuz fish aren’t cuddly, so we had to make sure.
 And I hate to think how they figured out fish felt pain.
 I doubt they asked an animal communicator to interview a statistically significant number of fish and report back.

 If you understand that animals have their own consciousness, then there’s a reason to treat them with respect and kindness.
 And learn to accept their peculiarities, personalities, and preferences.
-Because what you do affects the quality of their life.
+Because what you do affects their quality of their life.

 We could expand this thinking to all animals, and many of us do.
 But let’s start locally – with our own animals.